'Loki' Episode 4 Mid-Credits Scene Explained -- as Best We Can

 (This article contains some MAJOR spoilers for the fourth episode of the Disney+ series “Loki”)

-After last week’s rather leisurely episode, “Loki” hit us with a ton of plot twists in a row in the fourth episode.
-The fast and furious cavalcade of revelations over the last 20 minutes overloaded out brains just a little bit, as we struggled to comprehend the ramifications of one huge revelation after another.
-But let’s jump straight to the end, and the biggest surprises.
+After last week’s rather leisurely episode, the non-stop barrage of enormous plot twists in a row in the fourth episode hit us like a ton of bricks.
+The last 20 minutes or so of the episode brought us a veritable fast and furious cavalcade of revelations.
+It overloaded out brains just a little bit, because it’s not so easy to grasp all the ramifications of everything we learned this week.
+But let’s focus on the end, which gave us the biggest surprise of all.

 The climax this week saw Loki (Tom Hiddleston) and Sylvie (Sophia Di Martino) finally take down the Time-Keepers — who are apparently just robots, puppets for whoever is actually running the TVA.
+That’s a big deal, but not that surprising.
+I think we all kinda guess there was some kind of “Wizard of Oz” situation going on with those guys.

-Then, Ravonna Renslayer (Gugu Mbatha-Raw) gets what she wants: to prune Loki.
+It’s after the bit when we get the real kicker though, when Ravonna Renslayer (Gugu Mbatha-Raw) finally gets what she wanted all along: to prune Loki.

 Fortunately, our Loki is not dead yet.
 Or at least he isn’t completely dead.
+Or if he’s dead, it’s not in the normal way.
 This episode contains a mid-credits stinger, which follows up on where Loki went after he got zapped.
 Maybe this is another thing the TVA has been lying about this whole time.
 Maybe they aren’t actually getting rid of any of the variants they catch.

 In any case, in the mid-credits scene, Loki wakes up in what looks a lot like a post-apocalyptic Earth city.